MANAGE WORDPRESS ADMIN DASHBOARD AND USER ROLES

 Step 1: To change writing settings, go to Settings -> Writing option.

-· The first option Convert emoticons like :-) and :-P to graphics.
-It will turn text-based emoticons into graphic-based emoticons.
+- The first option to Convert emoticons like :-) and :-P to graphics.
+It will turn text-based emoticons into graphics-based emoticons.

-· Login Name: To create posts, WordPress will need its own e-mail account.
-The Login Name will use this e-mail address and should be kept as a secret as spammers will post links redirecting to their own websites.
+- Login Name: To create posts, WordPress will need its e-mail account.
+The Login Name will use this e-mail address and should be kept as a secret as spammers will post links redirecting to their websites.

-3 - After filling all the above information, click on Save Changes button to save your information.
+After filling all the above information, click on the Save Changes button to save your information.

 The above setting on writing will bring us to the end of this lesson.
 If you have followed the lesson normally you will be able to complete other settings on your own.